top1944/duckuments/docs/atoms_85_fall2017_projects/16_navigators/20-intermediate-design-document-navigators_1.md

 * “turn_type”: Tells the Duckiebot the type of turn it should take (e.g. left, right, straight, random).
 No assumption about the latency of this topic will be made.
 As soon as message is received, the maneuver will be executed.

-* “intersection_pose_meas_inertial”: Measured pose of the *“intersection_localization”*-node with respect to an inertial frame $\mathcal{I}$ (see Fig. 4).
+* “intersection_pose_meas_inertial”: Measured pose of the *“intersection_localization”*-node with respect to an inertial frame $\mathcal{I}$ (see Fig. 1.4).
 This message is used to estimate the pose of the Duckiebot at the intersection, which is then used by the controller to follow the desired pose.
 It is assumed that this message will have quite some delay (several 10ms), but the delay will be compensated by a state estimator using the timestamp of the message (i.e. camera frame) and using the past commands sent to the vehicle.

 * “~image/compressed": Upon receiving such a message, the Duckiebot's pose at the time the image was taken will be estimated and sent to the *"intersection_localization"*-node to initialize the localization problem.

+* “~car_cmd”: The command published by the “lane_controller”-node used to track a desired path.
+These commands are stored in a queue inand will be used to compensate for delays and predict the Duckiebot’s pose.
+It is assumed this topic has no delay, i.e. that commands are immediately executed.

-The “intersection_navigation”-node publishes the following topics:
+The “intersection_navigation”-node publishes on the following topics:

 * “intersection_done”: A message on this topic will be broadcasted as soon as the Duckiebot finished traversing the intersection and is used to handback the control.

 * "intersection_pose":  Pose of the Duckiebot with respect to the desired path (see Fig. 3).
 This topic is basically identical to the “~lane_pose”-topic from the lane filter and will be used by the *“lane_controller”*-node in case “mode” is “INTERSECTION_CONTROL”.

-The “intersection_navigation”-node will be estimated to introduce no more than 500ns (it only does some logic) of delay in regular operation and hence an equal delay will be introduced to all the published topics.
+The “intersection_navigation”-node will be estimated to introduce no more than 500ns  of delay in regular operation (it only does some logic) and hence an equal delay will be introduced to all the published topics.
 Initially, after the “intersection_localization”-node is initialized (see below), a path that guides the Duckiebot across the intersection will be planned.
 This task can be computationally expensive since it needs to be guaranteed that the path is feasible (e.g. not leaving the intersection, curvature constraints, …) and may take up to 500ms.
 However, since the Duckiebot is at rest at the intersection, this will not cause any issues.